Aerocatia/tool-squisher/README.md

 does this, and if you were to remove the 2x/8x magnification level and then build the map with tool.exe, other parts of the HUD will be broken since the flag won't be set anymore.

+## New Enum Squishing

+Fixes enums added to Halo's definitions after the release of Halo PC and its tools (e.g. CEA Unit metagame data and MCC's extra HUD anchors) that have been corrupted in maps compiled by older versions of tool.exe.
+When an older version of tool.exe is used with tags containing this data, the undefined big-endian field data will be directly copied into the map as is.
+The fix is to flip the endianness and check if the flipped value is within the bounds for the given field.
+This is safe since corrupt fields will always be largely out of bounds and can never be ambiguously considered valid.